 Remuneration Committee: Terms of Reference

-The Board of Directors has established, in line with the UK Corporate Governance Code 2016 (the “Code”), a committee of the Board, henceforth known as the Remuneration Committee (the “Committee”).
+The Board of Directors of Halfords Group plc (the "Company") has established, in line with the UK Corporate Governance Code 2016 (the “Code”), a committee of the Company's Board, henceforth known as the Remuneration Committee (the “Committee”).
 The Board shall appoint the Committee Chairman, who will be an independent Director as defined by the Code.

 Members of the Committee shall be appointed by the Board on the recommendation of the Nomination Committee in consultation with the Chairman of the Committee.

 The Committee shall consist of a minimum of three members.
 The Company Secretary or a nominee shall act as the secretary to the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to the issues.